2018 BayMarin Ministry Plan

 - Offer prayer and pastoral counseling on an on-going basis.

-- Praying for the written and spoken requests received by BayMarin (per above).
+- Praying for the written and spoken requests received by BayMarin.
+These prayer requests will go out weekly to our email prayer chain.

 - Praying during our Sunday morning gatherings and provide opportunities for those in our midst to be prayed for.